innolitics/rdm/rdm/init/release/software_plan.md

 The `type` field indicates whether the SOUP must be present while the software is being used in `production`, or if it is only necessary during `development`.
 For example, a compiler or testing tool is a `development` dependency.

-The `requirements` field should be a sequence of requirements that Project has for the SOUP.
+The `requirements` field should be a sequence of requirements that PROJECT has for the SOUP.
 For example, the SOUP must provide a web server that is compliant with the HTTP1.1 standard.

-The `hardware` sequence should be any known specific hardware requirements needed for the SOUP's intended use in Project.
+The `hardware` sequence should be any known specific hardware requirements needed for the SOUP's intended use in PROJECT.
 There is no need to get carried away with this field; most of the time it will be `null`, since usually there are no specific hardware requirements.
 Examples include processor type and speed, memory type and size.

 The `software` sequence should include any secondary dependencies.
 Each secondary dependency should have the same format as the top-level sequence, and may have its own dependencies.